This is a transcription of an audio lecture which you can download for free: Alphabet of Kabbalah Course .

 Audience: Why is the work in the Ninth Sphere being referred to as "descending?"
 Is it descending from the Absolute?
 What is the significance of Dante visiting the Ninth Sphere of Hell regarding to the sexual world?

 Instructor: To fully explain the mysteries of the descent into the Ninth Sphere requires that one walk the path.
 It is a very deep and long explanation.
 Dante descended into the Ninth Sphere because he was searching for his true love, Beatrice.
 And in order for him to reach her, he had to go first through the depths of hell.
-It is the same symbol as Orpheus searching for Eurydice, and this is because our own Consciousness, our own Beatrice, Helen, is trapped, and that work is sexual because our very nature is sexual.
+It is the same symbol as Orpheus searching for Eurydice, and this is because our own consciousness, our own Beatrice, Helen, is trapped, and that work is sexual because our very nature is sexual.
 The very fiber of our Being is sexual.
 Creation in any level is sexual.
 That descent into the abyss is merely a reflection of how the descent of the Ain Soph Aur occurs throughout all the levels of Nature.

 The Ray of Light, the Ray of Creation, Yeshua, Queztlcoatl, Kukulkan - that light bursts forth from the Great Unknowable, and flashes down all the levels of life and existence and penetrates all the way to the bottom of the pit.
 It is the essence of life in every level of existence.
 When we descend, we follow that path, so that we may ascend.

-If our Consciousness, our soul is trapped in hell, it cannot ascend to Heaven.
+If our consciousness, our soul is trapped in hell, it cannot ascend to Heaven.
 It is bound by laws, by karma, cause and effect.
 We are trapped in our circumstances now because we deserve it.
 And if we want different circumstances we have to produce new causes, and to do that we have to pay for the causes we have already set in motion.
 We have to resolve the effects of them.
 We have to remove those effects so that the causes disappear, so that new causes can be created.

 This is all a creative process.
 No belief can penetrate that.
-No belief can create a child and no belief can free the Consciousness from hell.
+No belief can create a child and no belief can free the consciousness from hell.
 Everybody loves to believe in this or that.
 To say “I believe in such and such a master” or “I believe in such and such religion,” is nice, but what comes of it?
-What fundamental changes comes of that?
+What fundamental change comes of that?
 How does life fundamentally change?
 Through cause and effect.
-Therefore if you want your Consciousness to be free of pain, to be free of the burden of lust, to be free of the suffering of anger, you have to resolve the cause and effect of that anger.
+Therefore if you want your consciousness to be free of pain, to be free of the burden of lust, to be free of the suffering of anger, you have to resolve the cause and effect of that anger.
 You have to remove that cause and effect from your temple, and the way you do it is through the Divine Mother, through Beth.
 She is the one who provides the weapons, the armaments, the methods, the instruction, the intelligence, the wisdom to do it.
 No one else can do that but God.

 Audience: Is it also the Black Lodge that begins to punish us when we begin to do the work?